Adamcake/Bolt/README.md

 ## Troubleshooting

 - LuaJIT
-  - When building, you may run into an error with 'luajit'.
+  - When building, you may run into an error with 'luajit'. [website](https://luajit.org/index.html)
-  - This can be solved by installing it; follow the instructions on their [website](https://luajit.org/index.html)
+  - You can either install it by following the instructions on their website (or just via your package manager), or specify `-D BOLT_SKIP_LIBRARIES=1` when building.
-  - Keep in mind Bolt is built using Lua 5.1.
+  - Keep in mind LuaJIT is based on Lua 5.1.
+If you have a Lua version later than that installed and Bolt is picking it up, the build will fail.
 - libcrypto.so.1.1
   - This comes from openssl1.1, which is reaching deprecation but is still widely used.
   - Install it with your package manager; it is usually called `openssl1.1-devel` or something similar.